Shonen Knife: Line-up changes and early 21st century

 In 2011 Shonen Knife released the Ramones tribute album Osaka Ramones.
 This was followed by the original albums Pop Tune in 2012 and Overdrive in 2014.
 From April 2015 to May 2016 Taneda took a leave of absence from the band to give birth, and was temporarily replaced by bassist Naru Ishizuka.
 Also in 2015, Morimoto left the band and was replaced by 22 year-old drummer Risa Kawano, formerly of the band Brinky.
 During this period they made another appearance at the All Tomorrow's Parties festival.

 In mid-2016, Taneda returned from maternity leave but did so on rhythm guitar, allowing Ishizuka to remain as the band's bassist.
 This briefly made Shonen Knife's official lineup a quartet for the first time.
-However, a short time later, founding member Atsuko Yamano re-joined the band as bassist after a ten-year absence, and the band was again reduced to a trio consisting of the Yamano sisters and Risa Kawano.
+However, a short time later, founding member Atsuko Yamano rejoined the band as bassist after a ten-year absence, and the band was again reduced to a trio consisting of the Yamano sisters and Risa Kawano.
 Taneda and Ishizuka would make occasional guest appearances on the band's next two albums.
 This incarnation of the band released the album Adventure, which was inspired by 1970s classic rock, in 2016 and the live album and video Alive!
 In Osaka the following year.
 Sweet Candy Power was released in 2019 and Our Best Place followed in 2023, promoted by the band's first tour since the COVID-19 pandemic began.